-FOR THE YEARS ENDED DECEMBER 31, 2019 AND 2018
+FOR THE YEARS ENDED DECEMBER 31, 2021 AND 2020

-The following graphs illustrate the percentage changes in (i) the market price of the Shares (as reflected by the line "Market"), (ii) the Fund's NAV (as reflected by the line "NAV"), and (iii) the closing levels of the Index (as reflected by the line "Deutsche Bank Long USD Currency Portfolio Index-Excess ReturnTM").
-Whenever the Treasury Income, Money Market Income and T-Bill ETF Income, if any, earned by the Fund exceeds Fund expenses, the price of the Shares generally exceeds the level of the Index at that time primarily because the Share price reflects Treasury Income, Money Market Income and T-Bill ETF Income, whereas the Index does not consider such income.
+The following graphs illustrate the percentage changes in (i) the market price of the Shares (as reflected by the line "Market"), (ii) the Fund's NAV (as reflected by the line "NAV"), and (iii) the closing levels of the Index (as reflected by the line "Deutsche Bank Short USD Currency Portfolio Index-Excess ReturnTM").
+Whenever the Treasury Income, Money Market Income and T-Bill ETF Income, if any, earned by the Fund exceeds Fund expenses, the price of the Shares generally exceeds the level of the Index at that time primarily because the Share price reflects Treasury Income, Money Market Income and T-Bill ETF Income from the Fund's collateral holdings whereas the Index does not consider such income.
 There can be no assurance that the price of the Shares or the Fund's NAV will exceed the Index levels.